jackokring/KODEK/README.md

-# KODEK
+# KODEK (C) 2015 K Ring Technologies, Simon P. Jackson, BEng.
-MFC Visual Studio App
+MFC Visual Studio App C++ Version

-This is the free non comercial use version.
+This is the open source "free for non comercial use" version.
 For commercial use contact jackokring@gmail.com with the subject "KODEK COMMERCIAL", and I'll get back to any serious requests.

-## Road Map
+Please visit http://www.kring.co.uk and follow the DONATE HERE navigation for further information.

-1. Complete this version
+K Ring Technologies accepts no idiot liability out of use or incorrect use of this program.
-2. Make a DirectShow Filter wrapper DLL
+It is a tool for experimental use, and as such supplied as is.
+Do not download it if you don't know what your doing.
-3. Add archival multi file features
+Don't download it especially if you think you know what your doing.
+If you know what your doing OK.